Robert-van-Engelen/Forth500/manual.md

     S" program.fs" INCLUDED ↲

 Where `S" program.fs"` specifies a string constant with the file name.
+A drive letter such as F: can be included to load from a specific drive, which becomes the current drive (E: by default).

-To list files on the current drive (E: by default):
+To list files on the current drive:

     FILES ↲

-You can specify a drive and glob pattern with `FILES`:
+You can also specify a drive and glob pattern with `FILES`:

     FILES F:*.fs ↲